decentralized-identity/sidetree/docs/spec/json-web-signatures.md

 :::

 ::: warning
-  It is not recommended to reuse verificationMethod's for multiple proof purposes.
+  It is not recommended to reuse verificationMethods for multiple proof purposes.
 :::